awsdocs/amazon-emr-management-guide/doc_source/emr-plan-upload-s3.md

 + For buckets that you use with Amazon EMR, use a lifecycle configuration rule in Amazon S3 to remove incomplete multipart uploads three days after the upload initiation date\.
 Lifecycle configuration rules allow you to control the storage class and lifetime of objects\.
 For more information, see [Object lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html), and [Aborting incomplete multipart uploads using a bucket lifecycle policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html#mpu-abort-incomplete-mpu-lifecycle-config)\.
 + Enable Amazon EMR's multipart cleanup feature by setting `fs.s3.multipart.clean.enabled` to `TRUE` and tuning other cleanup parameters\.
 This feature is useful at high volume, large scale, and with clusters that have limited uptime\.
 In this case, the `DaysAfterIntitiation` parameter of a lifecycle configuration rule may be too long, even if set to its minimum, causing spikes in Amazon S3 storage\.
 Amazon EMR's multipart cleanup allows more precise control\.
 For more information, see [Configure multipart upload for Amazon S3](#Config_Multipart)\.

-### Manage version markers<a name="w331aac25c11c17c11b7c11b8"></a>
+### Manage version markers<a name="w346aac25c12c17c11b7c11b8"></a>

 We recommend that you enable a lifecycle configuration rule in Amazon S3 to remove expired object delete markers for versioned buckets that you use with Amazon EMR\.
 When deleting an object in a versioned bucket, a delete marker is created\.
 If all previous versions of the object subsequently expire, an expired object delete marker is left in the bucket\.
 While you are not charged for delete markers, removing expired markers can improve the performance of LIST requests\.
-For more information, see [Lifecycle configuration for a bucket with versioning](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/lifecycle-configuration-bucket-with-versioning.html) in the Amazon Simple Storage Service Console User Guide\.
+For more information, see [Lifecycle configuration for a bucket with versioning](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/lifecycle-configuration-bucket-with-versioning.html) in the Amazon Simple Storage Service User Guide\.

-### Performance best practices<a name="w331aac25c11c17c11b7c11c10"></a>
+### Performance best practices<a name="w346aac25c12c17c11b7c11c10"></a>

 Depending on your workloads, specific types of usage of EMR clusters and applications on those clusters can result in a high number of requests against a bucket\.
-For more information, see [Request rate and performance considerations](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Request rate and performance considerations](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html) in the *Amazon Simple Storage Service User Guide*\.